dthain/compilers-fa25/scanner.md

 that consist of valid B-minor tokens and ten bad test cases `test/scanner/bad[0-10].bminor` that contain at least one invalid token.

-You can also try these [example test cases](https://github.com/dthain/compilerbook-examples/tree/master/tests/scanner) that come with the textbook but note that they don't cover the features specific to [B-Minor 2023](bminor).
-We will evaluate your code using these and some other hidden test cases.
+You can also try these [example test cases](https://github.com/dthain/compilerbook-examples/tree/master/tests/scanner) that come with the textbook but note that they don't cover the features specific to [B-Minor 2025](bminor).
+We will evaluate your code with some additional hidden test cases for B-Minor 2025.

 As always, exercise good style in programming by choosing sensible variable names, breaking complex tasks down into smaller functions,